-Every application or system in the world is data driven and its management is always crucial for any sytem to be successful.
-Salesforce Data Management comes in two flavors Data Import Wizard and Data Loader .
-In this article we will briefly take a look at these salesforce data management styles.
+Every application or system in the world is data-driven and its management is always crucial for any system to be successful.
+Salesforce Data Management comes in two flavors Data Import Wizard and Data Loader.
+In this article, we will briefly take a look at these salesforce data management styles.

-Its always wise and and also recommended by Salesforce that you test a small file first to make sure that you’ve prepared your source data correctly.
+It’s always wise and also recommended by Salesforce that you test a small file first to make sure that you’ve prepared your source data correctly.

 These browsers support the Data Import Wizard:

 - Microsoft® Internet Explorer® version 9 and later

 Salesforce maintains clean and accurate data.
 It uses duplicate management to control the duplication of any record.
 Duplicate management is turned on as default for an account, leads, and contacts.
 This duplicate management helps the user to minimize duplicates by identifying duplicate records and merging them on a possible level.